tryolabs/aws-workshop/workshop/beanstalk/04-conclusion.md

 What is the big pain point?

-- We mention [earlier](/workshop/beanstalk/introduction.md) that let Beanstalk manage your RDS instances is **not** recommended for production environments.
-This is because in order to handle your environment configuration Beanstalk need to handle the life time of your instances like if it were stateless entities.
+- We mentioned [earlier](/workshop/beanstalk/introduction.md) that letting Beanstalk manage your RDS instances is **not** recommended for production environments.
+This is because in order to handle your environment configuration Beanstalk needs to handle the life time of your instances like if they were stateless entities.
 A database is the opposite of that.

-Try create a new environment with an internal RDS called **Conduit-staging**.
+Try creating a new environment with an internal RDS called **Conduit-staging**.